 In December 2017 – with only a handful of parkruns under my belt – I plucked up the courage to send an email to Ian Travers, leader of Jog Derbyshire group Jog Crich.
 After a brief email exchange he assured me not everyone was super-fast and I’d be very welcome to join the group.
 When I went to my first meeting I was delighted at the warm welcome I received and was instantly made to feel part of the group.
 All abilities were catered for and I really started to enjoy the group runs.

-Since then, and with the encouragement of the awesome membership of both groups, I’ve progressed even more.
+Since then I’ve progressed even more.
 The Derby 10k in April 2018 was my first ever race of any description and I loved it.
 That inspired me to do more and more and I completed my first half marathon in August 2018.
 I’ve entered more races as I’ve been completely bitten by the running bug!

 My journey to co-leader and leader

 Jog Derbyshire has been a big part of my running journey over the last 12 months.
-I’ve found the two groups I’ve been part of to be incredibly supportive.
-They contain some incredible runners, but more importantly incredible people.
+The groups contain some incredible runners, but more importantly incredible people.
 I quickly learnt Jog Derbyshire groups genuinely cater for runners of all abilities and nobody is left out.

 Initially I thought co-leaders had to be the better runners, but now know that’s not the case.
 I felt my experience could be used to help others get into running and get themselves healthier and more active.

 I trained as a co-leader and passed my Leadership in Running Fitness qualification.
-That enabled me to take the lead on AAJ’s Couch to 5k program which started in September 2018.
+That enabled me to take the lead on a Couch to 5k program which started in September 2018.

 What’s up next?